holicsholics/holicsholics/README.md

 ### Hi there 👋

 ### About Me
-* University of Seoul, Stat
+* University of Seoul, Stat Mar.
+2020 ~
 * LIKELION AIS 7

 ### 💡SKILLS